reiryuki/Extreme-Battery-Saver-Magisk-Module/README.md

 ## Installation Guide & Download Link
 - Install this module https://www.pling.com/p/1707806/ via Magisk Manager or recovery
 - Reboot
+- Enable your built-in battery saver (standar AOSP battery saver)
+- Tap the notification that appears to enable the Extreme Battery Saver (apps will be paused)

 ## Tested on
 - Android 12.1 Nusantara ROM